ChristianSteger/HORAYZON/README.md

 # Package dependencies

 HORAYZON depends on multiple external libraries and packages.
-The essential ones are listed below under **Core dependencies**.
+Binary wheels bundle the required Intel Embree and oneTBB runtime libraries for supported platforms.
+Source builds still require Embree and TBB headers/libraries to be installed locally.
+The essential dependencies are listed below under **Core dependencies**.
 Further dependencies are needed to run the examples (**Base dependencies for examples**).
 The examples **horizon/gridded_curved_DEM_masked.py**, **horizon/gridded_planar_DEM_2m.py** and **shadow/gridded_curved_DEM_NASADEM.py** require more complex dependencies, which are listed under **All dependencies for examples**.